Biochemistry (Molecular and Cellular)

 Biochemistry is a subject not normally studied in schools, and so it is important that applicants develop an understanding of what the subject involves, and the similarities to and differences from a Biology or Chemistry degree.

-Professor Stuart Ferguson is a Fellow and Tutor in Biochemistry.
+Professor Stuart Ferguson is a college lecturer in Biochemistry.
 His research interests are in bioenergetics; electron transport reactions, including those of denitrification; and periplasmic protein assembly.
 He is an editor of both FEBS Letters and FEBS Openbio.
 Stuart is also currently the senior member of OUAFC.